Black Bean Garlic Tofu Nourish Bowl

 Directions

-- Cook soba noodles according to package directions.
+- Cook the noodles according to the package directions.
 Once cooked, drain and rinse under cold water to stop the cooking process.
 Toss with the sesame oil to prevent the noodles from sticking together.
 Set aside.

-- Add the edamame beans to a bowl and cover them with boiling water.
+- Add the edamame beans to a bowl and cover them with plenty of boiling water.
 Let it sit while the other ingredients are being prepared.

-- Cut the tofu into ½ inch (1 cm) cubes.
-Transfer to a bowl, and toss with the cornstarch, salt, and pepper.
+- Add the tofu to a bowl, and toss with the cornstarch, salt, and pepper.

-- Preheat a large pan on high heat with the vegetable oil.
-When hot, place the tofu in a single layer on the heated pan and fry until all sides are golden, about 10 - 15 minutes.
+- Add the oil to a large pan on high heat.
+When hot, cook the tofu in a single layer until golden on all sides, about 10 minutes.
 Try to not disturb the tofu too much as it cooks to prevent it from crumbling.

 - Thinly slice the bok choy leaves and stems into bite-sized pieces.
 Keep the green leaves and white stems separated for now.
 Trim the green beans and cut into thirds.
 Thinly slice the bell pepper.